livegnik/2way-poc-design/03-data/02-system-tables.md

 This specification is responsible for the following:

-* Defining all global system tables that exist outside app scoped graph storage
+* Defining all global system tables that exist outside app-scoped graph storage
 * Defining invariants for identity, sequencing, sync tracking, configuration, and peer state
 * Defining when tables may be written, updated, or read
-* Defining fail closed behavior for corruption or inconsistency
+* Defining fail-closed behavior for corruption or inconsistency
 * Defining startup and shutdown expectations related to system tables

 This specification does not cover the following: